-14. CIRCUIT BREAKERS - There are breakers located under the helm for the helm labeled protected device.
-These breakers will activate if overloaded and cut power to the switch.
+CIRCUIT BREAKER - The breakers for the helm labeled protected device are located in the starboard bow storage area.
+These breakers will activate if overloaded, and cut power to the switch.
 To restore power, turn off the device, push the breaker button in and release.
 If the button continues to pop out when the device is used, see your authorized Cobalt dealer.
 Your boat may not be equipped with all of these features or options.
 These breakers will activate if overloaded.
 Cut power to the switch and clear the fault before resetting the breaker.
 In the event the fault cannot be cleared, contact your Cobalt dealer immediately before resetting.